yuyalush/pakubuntu1604/README.md

 </a>

 This template allows you to deploy a simple Linux VM using a few different options for the Ubuntu Linux version, using the latest patched version.
-This will deploy in West US on a D1 VM Size.
+This will deploy in Japan West on a D1 VM Size and user name is "pakue".